 On the iTunes Connect homepage, click My Apps.

 In the Ellipsis menu, click iCloud Manage Display Sets.

 The “Manage Your iCloud Display Sets” page opens, showing any display sets that are already configured for your organization.
 The table lists each display set, its reference name, display set ID, and the number of apps attached to it.
 Apps appear in this count after they are configured to use this display set and are uploaded to iTunes Connect.

 Creating iCloud Display Sets

 For each display set, you must enter the following values:

 Reference Name.
 An internal name.
-It must be at least two characters and can be up to 255 bytes, assuming single-byte characters.
+It must be at least two characters and can be up to 255 bytes.
 It’s displayed in iTunes Connect only.

 Display Set ID.
 A unique identifier used to associate your app with the display set.
-Use the same ID in your binary’s
+Use the same ID in your app’s

 Display Set Name.
 The label that users see when they configure iCloud settings for your apps.
 Localize this label for each of the languages your apps support.

-Open the Manage Your iCloud Display Sets page for the app, as described in “To open the App Summary page for an app.”
+Open the Manage Your iCloud Display Sets page for the app, as described in Viewing iCloud Display Sets in iTunes Connect.